Let’s Have Fun with History

 • Program is designed for ages 4 to 14.

-• Can be adapted to older ages..
+• It can be adapted to older age groups as well (14+).

 • During your session a costumed programmer will lead groups through a series of hands-on activities that you have chosen.